Dan J. Harkey

 Time away from the pressures of work:

-The Self-starter has learned to escape from business pressures and outside influences, which create 80% of life's stress.
-Stresses include internal strife, outside influences, family pressures, the mainstream media, and the constant drumbeat of advertising.
+The Self-starter has learned to escape from business pressures and outside influences, which create 80% of life’s stress.
+Stresses include internal strife, external influences, family pressures, mainstream media, and the constant barrage of advertising.

-Escape into a get-away zone, leaving all these pressures behind.
-Turn off the phone and TV, and do not read the newspaper.
+Escape into a getaway zone, leaving all these pressures behind.
+Turn off your phone and TV, and refrain from reading the newspaper.
 Turn on the music, walk, or hang out in the man cave (or woman cave).

 If you do not read the newspaper, you are uninformed; if you read the newspaper, you are ill-informed.